Visiting Monte Albán (Zapotec Ruins) in Oaxaca City

 Woman standing overlooking the Zapotec archaeological ruins of Monte Albán near Oaxaca Mexico.

-Admission into the Monte Albán archaeological site costs $85.00 MX pesos per adult.
-Children under the age of 13 enter for free.
+Admission to the Monte Albán archaeological site costs $209.00 MX pesos per adult (about $12).
+Children under 13 enter for free.

 On Sundays, Mexican nationals and internationals living in Mexico get free admission—so don’t forget to bring your ID or residency card!